Complex normalizing flows can almost be information K\"ahler-Ricci flows: Our primary contribution

 \section{Our primary contribution}

 Our primary contribution is drawing the connection between the complex Ricci curvature of \ref{eqn:ricci_curvature} and the normalizing flow discretized with \ref{eqn:transformation_law_normalizing_flow}.
-Since $h$ is positive definite, it true that $\log | \det(h)| = \log \det(h)$, and using our formula with Ricci curvature, we see
+Since $h$ is positive definite, it is true that $\log |\det(h)| = \log \det(h)$.
+Identifying the probability density with the metric volume form $q_{k,\theta} = \det h_{k,\theta}$, and taking the complex Hessian, we see

-which is a pointwise identity, where $h_{k,\theta}$ is a suitable Hermitian/Kähler metric at iterate $k$.
-Here, we have set $h_{k,\theta}$ to be a Hermitian metric, which is true when we use a pullback metric involving $\nabla_{z} \Psi_{k,\theta}$, i.e.